rickfay/z17-randomizer/README.md

 <details open="open">
 <summary>Version 0.1.3</summary>

+- Maiamai Madness
+  - This shuffles all Maiamai locations into the pool, adding 100 new checks.
+  - Thank you to Gamestabled for the ASM contributions that made this possible!
+- Pre-activated Weather Vanes Option (Experimental)
+  - This allows skipping many overworld item requirements and also for all regions of Lorule to be explored without Merge.
 - The Filler Algorithm has been adjusted to help un-bias early game locations.
-Big Keys, Small Keys, and Compasses are now placed before all other forms of progression.
-As a bonus, seed generation is now much more likely to be successful on the first try.
+  - Big Keys, Small Keys, and Compasses are now placed before all other forms of progression.
+  - As a bonus, seed generation is now much more likely to be successful on the first try and is therefore faster.
+- Glitched Logic modes will no longer pre-open the Maiamai Cave
+  - This is to hopefully prevent players from getting a Nice item that's not Nice Bombs first
+- Logic Adjustments:
+  - Hard Logic no longer requires players to get Nice Bombs.
+    - This was potentially needed to climb Hyrule Castle, but going forward only Glitched logics will require players to get Nice Bombs.
+  - Lost Woods clip to get Big Rock Chest has been moved to Glitched Hell Logic.
+  - Thieves' Hideout B1 with just Bombs has been moved to Glitched Hell logic.
+  - Thieves' Hideout B1 with Boomerang + Boots added to Glitched Basic, or just Boomerang to Glitched Advanced.

 </details>